jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   - **Internet Protocol Security (IPSec)**: an IETF standard suite of protocols that is used to connect nodes (e.g. computers or office locations) together
     - IPsec protocol standard provides a common framework for encrypting network traffic and is built into a number of common OSs
     - IPsec establishes a secure channel in either transport or tunnel mode
+    - IPsec performs reauthentication of the client system throughout the connected session in order to detect session hijacking
     - IPsec uses two protocols: Authentication Header (AH) and Encapsulating Security Payload (ESP) -- see below
     - widely used in virtual private networks (VPNs)
     - IPSec provides encryption, authentication and data integrity
     - **transport mode**: only packet payload is encrypted for peer-to-peer communication
     - **tunnel mode**: the entire packet (including header) is encrypted for gateway-to-gateway communication
     - **security association (SA)**: represents a simplex communication connection/session, recording any config and status info
-    - **authentication header (AH)**: provides assurance of message integrity and nonrepudiation; also provides authentication and access control, preventing replay attacks; does not provide encryption; like an official authentication stamp, but it's not encrypted so anyone can read it
+    - **authentication header (AH)**: provides authentication, integrity, and nonrepudiation; provides assurance of message integrity, authentication and access control, preventing replay attacks; does not provide encryption; like an official authentication stamp, but it's not encrypted so anyone can read it
     - **encapsulating security payload (ESP)**: provides encryption of the payload which provides confidentiality and integrity of packet content; works with tunnel or transport mode; provides limited authentication and preventing replay attacks (not to the degree of AH)
+    - **Internet Security Association and Key Management Protocol (ISAKMP)**: an element of IKE used to organize and manage encryption keys generated/exchanged by OAKLEY and SKEME; a security association is the agreed-upon method of auth and encryption used by two entities; ISAKMP's use of security associations enables IPsec to support multiple simultaneous VPNs from each host; the Oakley protocol specifies a sequence of key exchanges and describes their services (such as identity protection and authentication); and SKEME specifies the actual method of key exchange
   - **Internet Key Exchange (IKE)**: a standard protocol used to set up a secure and authenticated communication channel between two parties via a virtual private network (VPN); the protocol ensures security for VPN negotiation, remote host and network access

 - 4.1.4 Implications of multilayer protocols